• Anyone aged 65 years or over

 Flu immunisation is free only from a doctor or nurse if you’re in one of these groups:

 • Children aged four and under who have been hospitalised for respiratory illness or have a history of signiﬁcant respiratory illness.

 They may be running speciﬁc “ﬂu clinics” during the day, after hours or in the weekend to help make it easier for you and your whānau to drop in rather than book an appointment.

-The following pharmacies are contracted by the DHB to provide free ﬂu shots for people aged 65 years and over and pregnant women.
+The following pharmacies are contracted by the DHB to provide free ﬂu shots for people aged 65 years and over, pregnant women or people aged under 65 who have a long-term health condition.
 These and some other pharmacies also provide vaccinations for a fee if you’re not funded to get it for free – check with your pharmacy to ﬁnd out how much it will cost.